dominikwilkowski/postfixcsv/README.md

 ## The task

-- Create a cli app that parses a csv file and outputs it's content
+- Create a cli app that parses a csv file and outputs its content
 - The spreadsheet should be able to support:
 	- [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) calculations
 		- Implement only the four most common operators: `+`,`-`,`/` and `*`